Discord-Robots/Discordjs-v14-Template/README.md

     - Paste the long link into `WebhookURL`.
 DO NOT SHARE IT!!!

 - After you have edited and saved the `env` file to your needs, you are ready ready to start the bot!

   - Install all dependencies with `npm install` << Remember, DO NOT INCLUDE ANY PACKAGE NAMES HERE!
   - Run the bot with `nodemon`.
   - Customize the project to your liking and enjoy!

+- For the member add and remove events to work, the guild MUST have the `System Channel` enabled.

 Found any bugs or have any suggestion about the template?
 Create an issue or pull request!